Chartered Institute of Procurement & Supply

 The Chartered Institute of Procurement & Supply (CIPS), formerly the Chartered Institute of Purchasing & Supply, is a global professional body working for the procurement and supply profession in many regions of the world.
 It promotes best practice and provides services for non-professionals and its over 64,000 members in 180 countries.

-It received its Royal Charter from Queen Elizabeth II in 1992, and offered its members Chartered Status in 2014; members are eligible for Chartered Status after completing a programme of continuing professional development including the successful completion of the CIPS ethics test.
+It received its Royal Charter from Queen Elizabeth II in 1992, and first offered its members Chartered Status in 2014.

 CIPS promotes and develops high standards of professional skill, ability, and integrity among all those engaged in procurement and supply chain management.
-Its headquarters are located in Easton on the Hill, just inside Northamptonshire, near Stamford, Lincolnshire but it has offices around the world and partnerships in other countries where it has a presence.